 S.B.
 No. 810 is a legislative bill aimed at providing protections for public school employees in Texas regarding their use of terms that align with the biological sex of students and other employees.
-The bill introduces a new section, Section 22.905, to the Education Code, which explicitly prohibits school districts and open-enrollment charter schools from disciplining, retaliating against, or discriminating against employees for addressing students or colleagues using terms consistent with their biological sex.
+The bill introduces a new section, Section 22.905, to the Education Code, which explicitly states that school districts and open-enrollment charter schools are prohibited from disciplining, retaliating against, or discriminating against employees for addressing individuals in terms consistent with their biological sex.

-The bill is set to take effect immediately if it secures a two-thirds majority vote in both houses of the Texas Legislature; otherwise, it will become effective on September 1, 2025.
-This legislation reflects a growing focus on the rights of school employees in relation to gender identity and biological sex in educational settings.
+The bill is set to take effect immediately upon receiving a two-thirds majority vote from both houses of the legislature.
+If it does not achieve this majority, the bill will become effective on September 1, 2025.
+This legislation reflects a broader trend in educational policy concerning the treatment of gender identity and biological sex within school environments.

 Statutes affected: